emartin59/ideadash/app/views/main/_privacy_policy.md

 - To quickly process your transactions.
 - To ask for ratings and reviews of services or products
 - To follow up with them after correspondence (live chat, email or phone inquiries)
+- To send marketing emails to you (you may "unsubscribe" from these at any time), to market to you on Facebook, Google's Display Network, or through any other targeting or advertising methods.
+Please use the contact information at the bottom of this page to opt out of any of the methods of marketing, advertising, or targeting listed in this point.
+- We may also use tracking codes and/or tracking pixels to understand your behavior on the site in conjunction with or separate from your behavior on other sites.
+An example of this includes but is not limited to a Facebook tracking pixel which lets us know when you register or make a payment on our site after you click on one of our Facebook ads.
+Another example is Google Analytics, where we may gather anonymized data about you, such as your activity, off-site interests, and other details while potentially having this anonymized data shared anonymously with others if you visit another site, based on your actions on our site.

 ### How do we protect visitor information?

-We do not or may not use vulnerability scanning and/or scanning to PCI standards.

-We do collect credit card information, but only through a third party payment providor.
+We do collect credit card information, but only through a third party payment provider.

-We do not or may not use Malware Scanning.

 Your personal information is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems.
-In addition, all sensitive/credit information you supply is encrypted via a third-party payment provider.
+In addition, all credit information you supply is encrypted via a third-party payment provider.

 Our third-party payment provider implements a variety of security measures when a user places an order enters, submits, or accesses their information to maintain the safety of your personal information.